RobTillaart/AD5144A/README.md

 # AD5144A

-Arduino library for I2C digital potentiometer AD5144A
+Arduino library for **I2C** digital potentiometer AD5144A

 ## Description

-// TODO
-// best to make a base class an a number of derived classes....
-//
+The library is new and not tested yet, so use at own risk.

-The AD5144/AD5144A support standard (100 kHz) and fast (400 kHz) data transfer modes.
+The AD5144A devices support standard (100 kHz) and fast (400 kHz) data transfer modes.

+This library does not work for the **SPI** versions of these devices.

 ## I2C address